dwayne/elm-calculator-tutorial/src/README.md

 ### Prototype

-The next step in my process is realizing the design using HTML, CSS, and JavaScript.
+The next step in my process is realizing the design using HTML, CSS, and possibly JavaScript.
 I call this my prototyping phase.
 Three key concepts support this phase:

 1. HTML is for structure and semantics (meaning).
 2. CSS is for styling and layout.
 3. JavaScript is for controlling dynamic behaviour and managing application logic.

 In practice, by keeping these concepts in mind, it helps me to have a clear separation between the user interface (UI) and the application logic.
 The UI consists of HTML, CSS, and some JavaScript for controlling dynamic behaviour.
-The application logic is handled by JavaScript.
+The application logic consists entriely of JavaScript.

 The main goal I try to achieve in this phase is to solve most if not all the UI related problems that the design surfaces.
 This phase is the phase to figure out HTML semantics, CSS selector names, accessibility, layout, etc.